 How can I find out if my property is in the green belt?

 To find out if your property is in the green belt or not, you’ll have to go to your local planning authority page.
-There is a useful tool to find out which your local planning authority located on the Planning Portal’s website.
+There is a useful tool to find out which your local planning authority is located on the Planning Portal’s website.

 Do I always need planning permission on Green Belt land?